 (c) The angle of projection.

-Solution: The known value is
+Solution: The known values are

 (i) The initial horizontal component of velocity, $v_{0x}=25\,{\rm m/s}$.